QiweiGe/eCAMI/README.md

 ![plot](flowchart.jpg)

 ### Building method
+* step0: please read the instroduction of eCAMI first.
-* step1: create a python execution environment based on the Introduction of eCAMI
+* step1: create a python execution environment based on the Introduction of eCAMI.
 * step2: cluster CAZy families, please specify the CAZy family name in clustering.sh.
 `. clustering.sh`
 * step3: build new HMM, please specify the CAZy family name in hmm_analysis.sh.